kxfan2002/SophiaVL-R1/README.md

 ### Dataset

-We provide the [SophiaVL-R1-130k Dataset](https://huggingface.co/datasets/bunny127/SophiaVL-R1-130k) and the [SophiaVL-R1-Thinking-156k Dataset](https://huggingface.co/datasets/bunny127/SophiaVL-R1-Thinking-156k).
+We provide the [SophiaVL-R1-130k Dataset](https://huggingface.co/datasets/bunny127/SophiaVL-R1-130k) for RL training and the [SophiaVL-R1-Thinking-156k Dataset](https://huggingface.co/datasets/bunny127/SophiaVL-R1-Thinking-156k) for the training of thinking reward model.

 Download dataset: